wulftone/word_counter/README.md

         1: This domain is established to be used for illustrative examples in documents.
 You may use this
         2: domain in examples without prior coordination or asking for permission.

+With all the options:

+    $ word_counter www.example.com -s -c | less -R

 ## Options

 - `-c` Colorize output